jacobmbarnard/jmbsc3/CODE_OF_CONDUCT.md

 ## Conflict Resolution

 Interpersonal conflicts are to be resolved outside of working on the System.
-See the **Professional, Not Personal** section of this Code of Conduct.
+See [Professional, Not Personal](#professional-not-personal).

-Professional conflicts may be resolved by orderly, cordial and open discussion with another System Contributor contributor community (e.g. which feature is the more pertinent, advantageous, etc.?).
+Professional conflicts must be resolved by orderly, cordial, and open discussion with other System Contributors (e.g. which feature is the more pertinent, advantageous, etc.?).

 Discussions which move into one or more areas of personal conflict do not conform to this Code of Conduct.
-Contributors to System Contributor shall make every effort to close, remove, etc. such discussions from discourse.
+System Contributors shall make every effort to close, remove, etc. such discussions from discourse.

-Any contributor who violates this section of the Code of Conduct is subject losing System Contributor privileges.
+Any System Contributor who violates this section of the Code of Conduct is subject losing System Contributor privileges.

 ## Accreditation